 I had the opportunity to give some New Year’s resolution tips on CNN last weekend.
-Here’s what happened (video below) and the tips that will help you get healthy not just in 2014, but for life!
+Here’s what happened (video below) and the tips that will help you get healthy not just in the new year, but for life!

 Resolution Tweaks That Stick

 - Don’t give up carbs.
 Going without carbs for life is just crazy and not sustainable – could you imagine not being able to eat a piece of cake ever again?
 Try going for the best carbs available instead.
 Think quinoa instead of white rice, steel cut oats instead of processed cereal like Cheerios, and sprouted wheat instead of bleached refined white flour.
 Choosing the best possible ingredients is a much more sustainable way of life!

 - Don’t set weight loss goals.
 Focus less on weight and more on getting healthier for life.
 If you are drinking or eating things you shouldn’t – linked to obesity, cancer, etc, try replacing those foods with something better.
 For example, try replacing soda with sparkling water or kombucha that has a natural fizziness to it or your artificially colored and flavored chips with baked homemade ones.
 Also, you could replace the artificial sweetener in your coffee with organic stevia extract or coconut palm sugar.
 You don’t have to deprive yourself if you make better choices.